 - A supportive parent community that can help you get started

-- Lifelong friendships – for both kids and parents!
+- Lifelong friendships – for both players and parents!

 What does my child need to get started?

-- Some prior skating experience is good but not essential as the first part of our program focuses on skating development.
+- Your child does not require skating experience as the first part of our program focuses on skating development.

 - Full hockey equipment is a must.
 Play It Again, Canadian Tire and Hockey Pro Life offer very reasonably priced new player equipment packages that start at about $100.00.